-Condition of PCOS can occur right from one’s teen years and can cause serious problems like birth conception, skin issues, and other health problems.
-Therefore, it’s important to be self-aware of the PCOS symptoms and get the right treatments and tests done.
+Condition of PCOS can occur right from one’s teen years and can cause severe problems like birth conception, skin issues, and other health problems.
+Therefore, it’s essential to be self-aware of the PCOS symptoms and get the right treatments and tests done.

 It is reported that more than 27% of women are said to have PCOS during their childbearing age of 15 to 44 years.
 Studies also report that up to 70 percent of women with PCOS hadn’t been diagnosed.

 PCOS or Polycystic Ovarian Syndrome is a health condition found in women in which their ovaries produce an abnormal amount of androgens, the male sex hormones.
 Usually, in the standard scenario, one’s body should have androgens in the range of 15 to 70 ng/dL or 0.5 to 2.4 nmol/L. Anything more than these counts are considered abnormal.

 Polycystic Ovarian Syndrome in itself means the many tiny cysts that are formed in the ovaries.
 But it isn’t compulsory for a PCOS patient to necessarily have cysts.
 Similarly, a woman can develop cysts without having PCOS.

 During women’s menstrual period, the unfertilized eggs released from the ovary are flushed out of the body.
 But, if the body cannot produce enough hormones called progesterone to complete the ovulation process, the ovaries tend to produce many small cysts.
 It is these small cysts that make hormones called androgens.

 The imbalance of androgen hormone causes further disturbance in the regular menstrual cycle and also creates hurdles in birth conception and pregnancy.

 Causes of Polycystic Ovarian Syndrome